 - Electricity production reported for Autoproducers should be the total quantity of electricity generated. - All heat production from Main activity producers should be reported.
 However, heat production reported for Autoproducers should comprise only the heat sold to third parties.
-Heat consumed by autoproducers should not be reported as heat production and heat consumption. - Report in the transformation sector only those quantities of fuels used to generate the amounts of electricity and heat reported in the questionnaire.
-Thus the quantities of fuel consumed for the production of heat by autoproducers which is not sold will remain in the figures for the final consumption of fuels by the relevant sector of economic activity.
+Heat produced and then consumed on-site by autoproducers should not be reported as heat production and heat consumption, except under the Auto-consumed heat section of Tables 1 and 2. - Report in the transformation sector only those quantities of fuels used to generate the amounts of electricity and heat reported in the questionnaire.
+Thus the quantities of fuel consumed for the production of heat by autoproducers which is not sold will remain in the figures for the final consumption of fuels by the relevant sector of economic activity